Ground Balance: The Ultimate Guide for Detectorists

 Soil mineralization and its influence on a metal detector

-Many beginner treasure hunters are interested in why the air test results of a metal detector differ from the ones obtained on the ground?
-The thing is that the ground itself acts as a noise for a metal detector, especially if there are a lot of minerals in it.
+Many beginner treasure hunters often wonder why air test results from a metal detector differ from those obtained on the ground.
+The key issue is that the ground itself can act as interference for a metal detector, particularly in areas with high mineral content.

 What does ground balance influence?